 We talked before about 9 hot cybersecurity startups looking to provide solutions that range from making sure you have installed the latest security patch to using machine learning to identify virus signatures on the fly.
 With the coming age of quantum computing, we will need to take things to a whole new level to ensure the security of critical industries like utilities and defense.
 One company is using the human immune system as inspiration to develop a security system unlike anything we’ve seen before.
 A startup called DarkTrace is biomimicry at its finest.

-Founded in 2013, London-based startup DarkTrace has taken in $104.5 million in 3 rounds of funding from investors that include Japanese technology conglomerate Softbank.
-The most recent funding round for Darktrace was in July of 2016 when they closed a $64 million Series C round.
+Founded in 2013, London-based startup DarkTrace has taken in just under $180 million in 4 rounds of funding from investors that include Japanese technology conglomerate Softbank.
+The most recent funding round for Darktrace was in July of 2017 when they closed a $75 million Series D round.
 Darktrace is “one of the world’s fastest-growing cyber defense companies” and a leader in Enterprise Immune System technology, a new category of cyber solutions based on pioneering Bayesian mathematics developed by the University of Cambridge.
 Darktrace was actually founded by mathematicians and machine learning specialists from the University of Cambridge and world-leading intelligence experts from MI5 and GCHQ.
 For all the Yanks reading this, MI5 and GCHQ are the places where James Bond hangs out when he happens to be in “London England”.

 Here’s the basic idea behind Darktrace.
 Imagine that you could easily plug a piece of software into the very backbone of your organization such that every single device, path, port, router, switch, human access permission and server could be visualized and rendered in a nice beautiful 3D diagram.
 Well, you can, and the interface looks much like the one seen below: